 Why do people meditate?

-In this digital age, you have probably come across several podcasts, or social media influencers express their confidence in meditation.
+In this digital age, you have probably come across several podcasts, or social media influencers express their confidence in the benefits of meditation.
 Here are some of the main reasons why people meditate

 - There’s the belief that meditation enhances empathy